aracelis-git/Midterm_project/readme.md

 ## Build

-Build the file using cmake and make.
+After cloning the repository, build the file using cmake and make.

+	mkdir build
+	cd build
+	cmake ..
+	make

 ## Demo

+Below is a video of the game in action.

 <a href="https://drive.google.com/open?id=0BxfrmvtnmsrXdmNpLXRlMXR1T3M"> Link to the Demo video</a>

+To run the game yourself, follow the instructions for build, then in the same folder, run the following code.

+	./app/tictactoegame

 ## SIP